home-assistant/home-assistant.io/source/_integrations/lannouncer.markdown

 ---
-title: "Lannouncer"
+title: Lannouncer
-description: "Instructions on how to add Lannouncer notifications to Home Assistant."
+description: Instructions on how to add Lannouncer notifications to Home Assistant.
 logo: lannouncer.png
 ha_category:
   - Notifications